JetBrains/Qodana/topics/jvm-draft.md

 </tabs>

 #### Local run
-{id="python-enable-baseline-local-run"}
+{id="jvm-enable-baseline-local-run"}

 In these snippets, the `--baseline` option configures the path to the SARIF-formatted file containin a baseline:

 <tabs group="cli-settings">
     <tab group-key="qodana-cli" title="Qodana CLI">